dillonforrest/startup/_posts/2015-02-23-credibility-the-missing-lean-startup-tactic.md

 share: true
 comments: true
 can-subscribe: true
-title: "Credibility: The missing Lean Startup tactic"
+title: "Credibility: the missing lean startup tactic"
 ---

 This post is a bit of a recap, and also an explanation of the logic behind my complete disregard for "sell before you build."